Managing anxiety and stress during this time

 Meditating before leaving the house can help you relax and find a sense of calm.
 There are lots of apps available to download that can help with mindfulness, meditation and relaxation.

 It’s important to be kind to yourself.
 Remind yourself that we’re currently living in extraordinary times and it’s completely understandable if you’re feeling overwhelmed by certain things.

-By practising self-kindness and compassion, it may help you to become more accepting as things return to normal.
-It is also a great way to improve your emotional wellbeing.
+Practising self-kindness and compassion is a great way to improve your emotional wellbeing.